maxlife-first/satday-4-sept-quiz/ReadMe.md

 ## Q2

 find all possible solutions of  system of these linear equations :

 $$
 2x + 3y + 4z^2 = 23

 \\ y^2 - x^2 = 3
 $$

 considering that sum and difference of x,y are strictly integers .
-Although you could solve the equations by hand , i would like you to share a python code which uses linear algebra [and matrices to represent ] to solve the resulting system(s) of equations .
+Although you could solve the equations by hand , i would like you to share a python code which uses linear algebra [and matrices to represent ] to solve the resulting system(s) of equations . [ you might need to do some mathematical jugglery to obtain two systems of equations hidden in there . ]

 ## Q3